Ministry of Homeland Security (Malawi): Unit for Public Inquiries and Complaints

-The Unit for Public Inquiries and Complaints operates under the aegis of the Internal Audit Division of the Ministry of Internal Security.
+The Unit for Public Inquiries and Complaints operates under the aegis of the Internal Audit Division of the Ministry of Homeland Security.
 It handles complaints from citizens against the Malawi Police, Prison Service, National Fire and Rescue Authority, Authority for the War on Drugs and Alcohol and Division for Licensing and Inspection of Firearms.
 In accordance with the Internal Audit Law, the main duties of the division are to ensure that audited entities abide by the law and carry out their duties in an efficient, financially sound, corruption-free manner.